whkelvin/blogs-tw/src/posts/building-responsive-navbar.md

 ---
-title: Building a Responsive Navbar with Tailwind CSS
+title: "Building a Responsive Navbar with Tailwind CSS"
-date: 2023-10-10
+date: "2023-10-10"
-description: Learn how to create a responsive navigation bar using Tailwind CSS.
+description: "Learn how to create a responsive navigation bar using Tailwind CSS."
 ---

 # Building a Responsive Navbar with Tailwind CSS